maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ### How to read code: space... and time

 -   Hopefully the code makes sense on its own.
 If not, fear not, the next item right here, and the other sections of this post, as well as patience, will help.
 -   Sometimes [using git blame or looking at the git history](https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/tracking-changes-in-a-file) might help understand the context of some aspects of the code, if there's no code comment referring an issue.
 Do not actually *blame* people, though.
-To make your own git history more informative for such later code archaeology, use branches and squash and merge.
+To make your own git history more informative for such later code archaeology, use [branches](https://happygitwithr.com/git-branches.html) and [squash and merge](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges).

+{{< tweet 1108031633750478849 >}}

 ## Build your mental model of the code